-An Analysis of 2011-2015 Kansas Farm Management Association Cow-Calf Enterprise
+An Analysis of 2013-2017 Kansas Farm Management Association Cow-Calf Enterprise

-Dustin L. Pendell (dpendell@ksu.edu) and Kevin L. Herbel (kherbel@ksu.edu) Kansas State University Department of Agricultural Economics - November 2016
+Whitney Bowman (wbowman@ksu.edu), Dustin L. Pendell (dpendell@ksu.edu), and Kevin L. Herbel (kherbel@ksu.edu)

+Kansas State University Department of Agricultural Economics - September 2018

-In 2015, cow-calf producers experienced one of the largest year-to-year drops in economic returns in the past 41 years.
-We saw record high returns to cow-calf producers in 2014 and then the producers experienced record low returns this past year.
-While livestock feeding operations typically reflect greater variability between years, returns to cow-calf producers can also fluctuate considerably over time.
+Ask anyone involved in the cow-calf industry and they will tell you the economic returns to cow-calf producers fluctuate considerably from year-to-year.
 These year-to-year swings can be extreme, as we saw between 2014 and 2015 (see figure 1).
-Figure 1 shows the returns over variable costs, on a per cow basis, for producers with cow-calf enterprises enrolled in the Kansas Farm Management Association (KFMA) between 1975 and 2015.
-Over the 41-year period, there were 139 producers, on average, participating in the enterprise analysis per year with a range from 64 to 258.
-Over the entire time period, annual returns over variable costs averaged \$77.08 per cow with a low of -\$76.40 per cow in 2009 to a high of \$576.95 in 2014.
+Figure 1 shows the returns over variable costs, on a per cow basis, for producers with cow-calf enterprises enrolled in the Kansas Farm Management Association (KFMA) between 1975 and 2017.
+Over the 43-year period, there were 136 producers, on average, participating in the enterprise analysis per year with a range from 64 to 258.
+Over the entire time period, annual returns over variable costs averaged \$75.05 per cow with a low of -\$76.40 per cow in 2009 to a high of \$576.95 in 2014.
 That is a difference of more than \$653 per cow in a six-year span.
-Sorting the returns in figure 1 from the high ("good years") to low ("bad years") and dividing into thirds, the average returns for the time periods are \$195.68, \$67.19, and -\$30.10, for the top-, middle-, and bottom-periods, respectively.
-In other words, there is almost a \$226 difference in the average returns per cow in the "good" years compared to the "bad" years in nominal terms.
+Sorting the returns in figure 1 from the high ("good years") to low ("bad years") and dividing into thirds, the average returns for the time periods are \$189.19, \$65.01, and -\$28.34, for the top-, middle-, and bottom-periods, respectively.
+In other words, there is almost a \$218 difference in the average returns per cow in the "good" years compared to the "bad" years in nominal terms.

 This variability of returns over time is due to many factors, including the cattle cycle.
 Producers tend to reduce the size of their herd when cattle prices are lower, which in turn leads to smaller cattle supplies in the future.
 These smaller supplies lead to higher cattle prices, which then leads to expanding cattle herds resulting in larger supplies and lower prices (and the process starts over again).
 As cattle producers know, especially in Kansas and the Southern Plains, cattle cycles are not perfectly predictable because factors other than price also influence producers' decisions to expand or contract their herds (e.g., forage availability, input costs).
 For example, the declining returns in 2007 through 2009 were not the result of herd expansion, but were due more to increasing input costs and weakening beef demand.
 The record high average return in 2014 was a result of a drought and strengthening beef demand.
-Given that some factors at the macro level (e.g., interest rates, consumer demand) are not controllable by producers, all producers are effected similarly.
+Given that some factors at the macro level (e.g., interest rates, consumer demand) are not controllable by producers, all producers are affected similarly.
 It stands to reason that variability of returns over time is inherent to the industry.

-1 This paper is an update to Pendell, Kim, and Herbel (2015) - "Differences Between High-, Medium-, and Low-Profit Producers: An Analysis of 2010-2014 Kansas Farm Management Association Cow-Calf Enterprise."
-Available at: http://www.agmanager.info/livestock/budgets/production/beef/Cow-Calf 2015.pdf.
+&lt;sup>1 This paper is an update to Pendell and Herbel (2018) - "Differences Between High-, Medium-, and Low-Profit Producers: An Analysis of 2012-2016 Kansas Farm Management Association Cow-Calf Enterprise."
+Available at: http://agmanager.info/livestock-meat/production-economics/differences-between-high-medium-and-low-profit-cow-calf.

 Figure 1.
-Returns over Variable Cost for Cow-Calf Enterprise, 1975-2015
+Returns over Variable Cost for Cow-Calf Enterprise, 1975-2017